Candidacy for Degree

 All students must file an Application for Graduation form the last semester of their enrolled program by the set deadline.
 This form must be completed online through MyJSU.
 Application for graduation procedures, along with due dates, are located on the Graduate Studies website.

 Students who fail to file the Application for Graduation form by the listed date risk having their graduation delayed until the next regularly scheduled graduation.
 In addition, a student must submit a new application for graduation by the listed date at the beginning of the semester in which they plan to graduate.
+Each time an Application for Graduation form is submitted, a $50 non-refundable fee is charged.

 The specific due dates for the application for each semester are listed in the Academic Calendar.